dongrixinyu/ffio/README.md

 # Features

 For Python users:
-- 1. **Easy to use**.
-You do not need to tackle many complex audio-video problems concerning FFmpeg any more.[**examples**](https://github.com/dongrixinyu/ffio/tree/main/example)
+- 1. [**Easy to use**](https://github.com/dongrixinyu/ffio/tree/main/example).
+You do not need to tackle many complex audio-video problems concerning FFmpeg any more.
-- 2. **Stable subprocess management**.
+- 2. [**Stable subprocess management**]().
 When fork a Python subprocess to process an online video stream, you have no need to worry about the memory leak, error of online stream, abnormal suspension of subprocess, etc.

-> Most third python packages for wrapping FFmpeg only fork a subprocess using `subprocess` or `multiprocess` to initiate an `ffmpeg` command process by OS.
-The main problem of this method is the instability of the program.
-If processing the online video streams, you will find that many network blocking problems will have an influence on the `ffmpeg` command process, causing defunct which can not be detected by the main process.

 - 3. **support nvidia GPU**.
 You can choose if to use nvidia GPU by setting `use_cuda` to `True` or `False`.
-- 4. **support shared memory**.
+- 4. [**support shared memory**](https://github.com/dongrixinyu/ffio/blob/main/example/decode_frames_shm.py).
+When decoding one frame from a video stream, the decoded RGB frame(usually in numpy format) could be stored in a shared memory that can be accessed by other process.
+Same to the encoded frame.
 - 5. **read and write SEI info**.

 # Installation

+- **ffio** depends on `FFmpeg` dynamic linking libraries.
+So it's nessesary to install FFmpeg before ffio.

 We provide 3 methods to install ffio.

-If you are not familiar with C, not willing to deal with anything about C:
+If you are not familiar with C, and not willing to deal with anything about C:

 ## 1. pull docker image from docker hub (**recommended**)
 ```